- When someone asks you to do something you don’t want to do, ask them back “how am I supposed to do that”? That forces the other party to negotiate.

 Beware of black swans: a black swan is an unknown and unexpected piece of information that may change the whole paradigm of a negotiation.
 On average, each side is in possession of 3 black swans.

 To find them, you need to remain extra open.

 Keep the end in mind but don’t focus on it.
 Focus on the next step instead.

-– positive leverage: normal leverage.
-It could be that your counterpart is only considering you as a provider for a service.
+- Positive leverage: normal leverage.
+It could be that your counterpart is considering only you as a provider of a service.
 That’s leverage you would want to know about.

 We trust people more when they are similar to us.
 Build rapport with mirroring.

 – Yeah, I don’t like it at all, it’s always raining when I am wearing my favorite suit…

 – Yeah, I got it in Dubai during a work trip last year…”

 Reasons why your counterpart may seem crazy.

 - They lack information or have garbage information.
 If it is the case, your job is to look for what they don’t know and supply the correct info.
 They will reward you.